KubaDomagala/reader/README.md

      style="float: left; margin-right: 10px;" />

-RESULTS (FINAL, full results can be seen in a file "setup_logging_coverage.txt " + the initial results differ from the screenshot as the tests have been rerun in the different order producing a different initial coverage, which was always < 80%)
+RESULTS (FINAL, full results can be seen in a file "setup_logging_coverage.txt " + the initial results differ from the screenshot as the tests have been rerun in the different order producing a different initial coverage, which was always < 80%) <br />
   <img src="readme_imgs/setup_logging_results_coverage.png"
      alt="setup_logging final coverage results"
      style="float: left; margin-right: 10px;" />